We may receive compensation when you click on links to products from our partners.

 One of the best ways to get into a skilled trade is to learn while on the job.
-There is a certain amount of academic style learning in most trades, but practical skills are easiest to earn by doing them.
+There is a certain amount of academic style earned by doing them.
 If you can, find a local tradesman who is willing to take on an apprentice.

 “Vocational training provides very specific skills versus many four-year college programs which offer general knowledge but may not provide transferable skills.
 Vocational training programs are “hands-on” programs taught by industry professionals.
 Many programs lead to apprenticeship or internship opportunities.” – Kick-Start Your Career with Vocational Training

 Working with someone already in the field is a great way to learn.
-You’ll pick up essential job skills, and also learn things you won’t learn from books, like communicating with customers, overcoming problems that come up during a job and construction site etiquette.
-Once you’ve finished your training, you’ll also have already built some contacts in the industry, and will have some feedback from customers behind you to help you find that first job out on your own
+You’ll pick up essential job skills, and also learn things you won’t learn from books, like communicating with customers, overcoming problems that come up during a job, and construction site etiquette.
+Once you’ve finished your training, you’ll also have already built some contacts in the industry and will have some feedback from customers behind you to help you find that first job on your own